Durango Botanic Gardens a 2016 project will consist of a Literary Garden, a Zen Garden, a Children's Garden and a newly renovated amphitheater.

 Building Public Gardens Committed to Demonstration and Education

 Click on our Power Point

 Durango Botanic Gardens

-The first phase of this project is the Crevice Garden Along the Trail and the Gabbro Miniature Conifer Garden ( A Wind Garden Design) were completed in 2016..
+The first phase of the Durango Botanic Gardens: The Library Demonstration Grden was completed in 2014.
+The second phase: The Crevice Gardens Along the Trail and the Gabbro Miniature Conifer Garden ( A Wind Garden Design) were completed in 2016.

 The Crevice Garden Design Team of Kenton Seth, Lisa Bourey and Erik Lewis led a workshop and tours in May of 2016 as we opened the gardens to the public.
 Kenton gave a presentation about this new specimen garden.
 Many of these plants have been donated by Denver Botanic Gardens and are very rare.The map below is a work in progress.
 There are two gardens on the trail level leading to the library.
 There are additional crevice gardens on the upper shelf below the deck area of the library building.

 Our docents give tours of these gardens on Saturday mornings during garden maintenance.

 In 2017 DBS planned and designed the Arboretum Garden and the Miniature Tree Arboretum.
 These gardens will have early development in the spring of 2018 with some tree planting on Arbor Day in the Spring of 2018.
 The gardens are located next to the library on the trail.
 We have partnered with the Colorado Garden Foundation, the Library, the City of Durango, the Parks and Recreation Department(the Arbor Division) to expand upon the Tree City USA status that the city now holds.
 We will be planting trees and shrubs that will do well in the area, offer visual interest and some unusual species that will add interest to residential landscapes.Notices will be sent out as we solidy the event.

 We will soon post the Arboretum plans and other designs by Jane Gould